GreppiDev/Info5IA2425WebDev/asp.net/api-docs/minimal-api/getting-started/index.md

 - *Minimize the amount of work needed to connect decoupled services.*
 - *Reduce the amount of time needed to accurately document a service.*

-#### Generate OpenAPI documents [^1]
+#### Generate OpenAPI documents

 *The [`Microsoft.AspNetCore.OpenApi`](https://www.nuget.org/packages/Microsoft.AspNetCore.OpenApi) package provides built-in support for OpenAPI document generation in ASP.NET Core.
-The package provides the following features:*
+The package provides the following features:*[^1]

 - *Support for generating OpenAPI documents at run time and accessing them via an endpoint on the application.*
 - *Support for "transformer" APIs that allow modifying the generated document.*